-The three individuals are siblings and are their neighbor’s children.
+The three individuals are siblings and are their neighbour’s children.

-Bal Kumari before she could understand what was happening was asked to sit on the bed with folded hands.
+Before she could understand what was happening, Bal Kumari was asked to sit on the bed with folded hands.

-“My mother who already is a diabetic patient was crying and pleading them not to beat her.
-Before I could reach to them, me and my wife were thrown out of my own house by their father, TB Pradhan.
+“My mother who already is a diabetic patient was crying and pleading with them not to beat her.
+Before I could reach to them, I and my wife were thrown out of my own house by their father, TB Pradhan.
 I was helpless!” he added.

 The family did not allow anyone to enter the house, it was informed.

-Pushpa Lama who is an immediate neighbor of Bal Kumari Sharma while speaking with Sikkim Chronicle said that she was shocked and appalled to see such incident happening in her home town.
+Pushpa Lama, who is an immediate neighbour of Bal Kumari Sharma, while speaking with Sikkim Chronicle said that she was shocked and appalled to see such an incident happening in her home town.